chtzuehlke/thorntail-automation/README.md

 - Your app deployed to a newly created Fargate Cluster (as a service with desired count=0 and one task with one container with your app)
 - New CI/CD pipeline (push adjusted app sources and your app will be re-reployed) leveraging CodePipeline and CodeBuild

-Disclainer: Not tested/ready for production (yet).
+Disclainer: Not tested/ready for production (yet) => read and understand the scripts & templates before executing them!

 ## FIXMEs